ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 So i can CH Up / CH Down / Mode and PTT my device from everywere.
 For audio i just use a usb Soundcard, some components and mumble on my raspberry and my phone.

+To be clear: That will work on most cb-radios which are controlled by buttons available on microphone.
+But it is tested on the Albrecht AE5900.

 ## A picture will say more than your wife

 - From first testing to put all the stuff in to a small case